 If you think you may want to go for a swim, bring towels and a swimming costume.
 There is room to get changed in the cabin, but there isn't a great deal of headroom so it can be a bit awkward.
 It may be best to wear your swimwear under your normal clothes to make life easier

 Yes of course.
 Life jackets can be supplied for children of any age, and the cabin makes a great place for them to play, or somewhere for teenagers to hide with their mobile phones...
 There's a charging USB socket down there too!

-Dogs are welcome, and if you like them but don't have your own, we can usually supply Holly the boat spaniel to accompany us for no extra cost!
+Dogs are welcome with life jackets for all sizes, and if you like them but don't have your own, we can usually supply Holly the boat spaniel to accompany us for no extra cost!

 Where can we be picked up from?